JMDKC/personal-site-hugo/content/writing/2025-09-11---baynards-bunker.md

 When I found out that Baynard House is to be redeveloped, I was glad.
 This is because I think it's the ugliest building in London.

-The building was once [described](https://manchesterhistory.net/architecture/1970/baynardhouse.html) by _Pevsner Architectural Guides_ as “acutely depressing”.
+This isn't a controversial view.
+Baynard House was [described](https://manchesterhistory.net/architecture/1970/baynardhouse.html) by _Pevsner Architectural Guides_ as “acutely depressing”.
 George Ferguson of the Royal Institute of British Architects [said](https://www.flickr.com/photos/another-partial-success/2940911958/) it’s "more akin to a car park than an office building”.

-Over the past year, I dedicated some time to finding out _how_ something so spectacularly ugly ever came to be, and got a partial answer to my question - detailed below.
+Over the past year, I dedicated some time to finding out _how_ something so spectacularly ugly ever came to be.
+I only got a partial answer to my question, but it was fun trying to find the answers.
+I've summarised what I learned below.

 ### The Construction